geopython/stetl/docs/cases.rst

 Smart Emission
 --------------

-Sensors at civilians.
+Sensors for air quality, meteo and audio  at civilians.
 Project by University of Nijmegen/Gemeente Nijmegen with participation by Geonovum.
 Stetl used to transform a low-level sensor API to PostGIS and later on WMS/WFS/SOS.

 See https://github.com/Geonovum/smartemission/tree/master/etl